-After years of debate, revision, and refinement, ASC 606 is finally coming into effect.
+After years of debate, revision, and refinement, Accounting Standards Codification (ASC) 606 is finally coming into effect.
 The Financial Accounting Standards Board (FASB) released its initial, major Accounting Standards Update (ASU) about revenue recognition in May of 2014—ASU 2014-09—and has since received thousands of comments and issued six subsequent ASUs on the topic.
 This overhaul of the accounting revenue recognition framework—formerly ASC 605—takes effect for fiscal years beginning after December 15, 2017 for all public entities, certain not-for-profits, and certain employee benefit plan.

 Companies in the engineering and construction (E&C) industry frequently execute contracts that extend over multiple years and have various incentives or penalties for the speed and quality of performance.
 These long-term contracts require E&C entities to choose an appropriate way to measure progress and recognize revenue.
 Additionally, long-term contracts are often modified—sometimes before pricing has been adjusted—to accommodate different situations and goals from the customer.
 These issues, and others, can create complexity for recognizing revenue.
 Over time, E&C entities have developed methods to handle these common occurrences in the industry but now they must adjust to the requirements in ASC 606.
 To help with this, the AICPA and the major accounting firms have assembled industry task forces to research the industry-specific accounting issues with ASC 606.
 This article will draw from the guides they have published on the E&C industry to give you an idea of some of the issues you should expect.
 For more information on these issues, see:

-- AICPA: Audit & Accounting Guide—Revenue Recognition, Chapter 11
+- AICPA: Revenue Recognition: Audit and Accounting Guide, Chapter 11

 - EY: Technical Line: Engineering & Construction

 - PwC: In depth: Implementation in the engineering and construction industry